CocoaPods/CocoaPods/CONTRIBUTING.md

 We **love** pull requests and if a contribution is significant we tend to offer push access.
 We suggest you take a look at our [Contributing guide](http://guides.cocoapods.org/contributing/contribute-to-cocoapods.html) for info on development setup, and some of our best practices.

-All contributions _will_ be licenced under the MIT license.
+All contributions _will_ be licensed under the MIT license.

 Code/comments should adhere to the following rules:

 * Names should be descriptive and concise.
 * Use two spaces and no tabs.
 * All changes require test coverage to ensure it does not break during refactor work.
-(There are a few exceptions to this, which can be recognized by there not being any coverage for similar code.)
+(There are a few exceptions to this, which can be recognised by there not being any coverage for similar code.)
 * All enhancements and bug fixes need to be documented in the CHANGELOG.
 * When writing comments, use properly constructed sentences, including